Spanish name: Cigüeña blanca

 White Storks are a common and typical bird of open cultivated country over large parts of its range, but populations have reduced drastically, even disappeared completely in several regions of west and northern Europe since the end of the 1800s.
 The birds have been studied intensively over the years as their habits and survival are closely connected to how we treat or manage our environment.
 They are one of the key species used to promote public awareness in the fight for nature conservation.

-Between the years 1970 and 1990, there was a sharp decline in the White Stork population and the census count was at its lowest in 1984.
+Between the years 1970 and 1990, there was a sharp decline in the White Stork population, with the census count at its lowest in 1984.
 There has since been an increase in breeding pairs, particularly in the western part of their nesting regions but their numbers have not reached what it was before the decline.
 Their status is therefore listed as ‘depleted’.

 The nest is a large bulky construction built with sticks, naturally in trees, but frequently on telegraph poles, on house and church roofs as well as on specially provided raised-level platforms.
 Once constructed the nest remains in place (unless blown down during winter storms) and pairs return to the same nest each year, refurbishing it if necessary.